krystianbeduch/todo-list-kotlin/README.md

 > private val enableDummyTasks = false
 > ```
 >
-> Set it to `true` only when you want to quickly test the app with preloaded data.
-By default, it is disabled.
+> If you change its value to `true`, the application will load sample tasks during startup.
+This is useful for quickly testing the UI and basic task management features without manually creating data.
+By default, the flag is disabled.

 ## Functional description
 ### List of tasks